trungnt11/trungnt11.github.io/_posts/2019-09-01-fast-ai-lesson-6-notes.md

 The words in a real estate ad can be represented as a _sparse vector_ of the word counts in the text.
 The network learns an lower dimensional embedding for these words as shown in the diagram.

 In pink is the actual ML model: it's a simple *multi-layer perceptron*.
 After the categorical variables have been encoding by their embedding layers, these vectors are catted together along with the continuous variables to make one big vector.
-This is the output the the MLP.
+This is the input to the MLP.
 That's all there is to the tabular learner.

 In the fastai the code to create the tabular learner is: